Darkk-kami/devopsfetch/README.md

 The log file is rotated and managed automatically.

-  confirm this service is running with the following command
+  Confirm this service is running with the following command
   ```
   sudo systemctl status devopsfetch.service
   ```